What Happens to Old People Who Don’t Save for Retirement?

-Because so many of them cannot see anything except misery, and lack.
+Why is this the case?
+Because so many people only see despair and deprivation when pondering this question.
+Unfortunately, they cannot see anything except misery, and lack.

-Or, answers are from financial experts who gaze into their crystal balls and chime in with facts, figures, and fear tactics explaining how old people who don’t save for retirement find themselves in serious financial difficulty.
+Then you have the financial experts who are competing for your business.
+They gaze into their crystal balls and scare you with statistics and fear tactics, explaining how individuals who don’t save for retirement end up in dire financial straits.

 An 80-something grandmother who lives alone is described as “having” to share garden vegetables with friends, kind of co-op style.
-The writer’s tone is such that Grandma growing her own vegetables and sharing her bountiful harvest is a terrible thing – a result of her grandmother not saving for retirement.
+The writer’s tone is such that Grandma growing her vegetables and having to share her bountiful harvest is a terrible thing – a result of her grandmother not saving for retirement.

-It’s sad to think that this person views their grandmother this way as though she is a loser.
+It’s sad to think that this person views their grandmother as a loser.

-What happens to old people who don’t save for retirement is dependent on their attitude about life.
+What happens to old people who don’t save for retirement is not only dependent on their financial health but on their attitude about life.

-It’s okay if Grandma’s golden years are different than what you think they should be.
+It’s okay if Grandma’s golden years are different than what you or anyone else thinks it should be.

 -People have lives.